-Technology has not only changed the way we work, it has also altered the way we choose and order our food.
+Technology has not only changed the way we work, but it has also altered the way we choose and order our food.
 According to recent data, 89% of the customers research an eating joint before ordering food or actually visiting the place.
 Considering the fierce competition and a high failure rate in the restaurant business, the success of any restaurant depends on its marketing strategies as much as its food and services.
 Supplementing traditional marketing strategies with online marketing is the way ahead.
 In this post, I would be highlighting ten tips for restaurant marketing in the digital world.

 1. Develop Your Restaurant’s Brand Identity